kof/nodetime/README.md

 `on('session', function(id) {})` - Emitted when a unique session id is received from the server.
 The event is not emitted if in `headless` mode.

 `on('sample', function(sample) {})` - Sample object represents a profiled request.
 If an application is under some load, only slowest samples are emitted every minute.
-Otherwise samples are emitted after each request. **Important:** the stucture of sample object will not be kept backwards compatible in future versions.
+Otherwise samples are emitted after each request. **Important:** the structure of sample object will not be kept backwards compatible in future versions.